-The Louisiana Employment Discrimination Law prohibits employment practices that discriminate against an otherwise qualified person on the basis of disability or genetic test results.
+The Louisiana Employment Discrimination Law prohibits employment practices that discriminate against an otherwise qualified person based on disability or genetic test results.
 The Law covers employers with 20 or more employees (LA Rev. Stat.
 Sec.
 23:301 et seq., Sec.
 23:368).

 The term “disability” means:

-• A mental or physical impairment that substantially limits one or more life activities
+• A mental or physical impairment that substantially limits one or more major life activities

 • A record of such an impairment